demondehellis/redactor/fixme.md

 date: 2020-07-14
 ---

-Some preface text here
+Some preface text here.

 <!--more-->

-Koh Samui is beautiful island in Thailand.
+Koh Samui is a beautiful island in Thailand.

-Its known for its palm fringed beaches coconut groves and dense mountainous rainforest.
+It's known for its palm-fringed beaches, coconut groves, and dense mountainous rainforest.
 Plus luxury resorts and posh spas.

-Big Budha statue at Wat Phra Yai Temple is located on tiny island connected to Samui by causeway.
+Big Buddha statue at Wat Phra Yai Temple is located on a tiny island connected to Samui by a causeway.

 ---

-To the north the sandy beach of Bophut has fishermans vilage with a lots of restaurants and bar.
+To the north, the sandy beach of Bophut has a fisherman's village with lots of restaurants and bars.

 ---

-Norheast of island the Ang Thong Marine National Park features laggons and corall refs.
+Northeast of the island, the Ang Thong Marine National Park features lagoons and coral reefs.